Home Pottery Studio Set Up Guide

 If you are mainly a Hand Builder and think that hand-rolling your clay is too time-consuming or strenuous, then a Slab Roller should be on your list of must-haves.

-Even if you Hand Build half the time Slab Rollers are still great to have.
-Especially to making Cookies for Kiln, because you want the cookies to be level so if the glaze melts off your pottery it doesn’t run off your cookies.
+Even if you hand-build half the time, Slab Rollers are still great to have.
+Especially to make cookies for the kiln, because you want them to be level, so that if the glaze melts off your pottery, it doesn’t run off your cookies.

-There are Slab Rollers you can place right on the work table that may be very convenient for you.
-If your studio space allows you can choose a spot and get a full-size Slab Roller.
+There are Slab Rollers you can place directly on the work table, which may be very convenient for you.
+If your studio space allows, you can choose a spot and get a full-size Slab Roller.

 Kilns